2ndsleep/2ndsleep.github.io/_drafts/basics/cloud_intro/explainers/2023-06-29-what-is-the-cloud.md

 ### Virtualization

 The cloud has its origins in something called **virtualization**.
 In the old days, companies would build data centers in their office basements with many physical servers running.
 The best practice was (and still is) for each single server to have a single purpose.
-So if have a physical server that is a database server, all that server would be is a database server.
+So if you have a physical server that is a database server, all that server would be is a database server.

 If that seems wasteful, well it kind of is, but there are at least two good reasons to only install one workload on a server.
 You can count on the performance to be a little more consistent.
 If you have a database and web server installed on the same server and you suddenly get a lot of unexpected web traffic, the CPU might get hit hard serving web content and now your database is getting slow.
 There is also a security concern.
 If your web server gets hacked, that hacker probably has access to your database.
 Separating your workloads on different servers makes it less likely that a hacker can get to all your services.
 {: .notice--info}